 Grades 6–12 (Reading level 3–5)

 This delightful children’s magazine makes learning fun with simple nonfiction just for early readers.
-Clifford and his pals guide little learners through important thematic units all year long.
+Clifford and his pals teach your little learner about seasonal themes all year long.

 - Foreign Language Magazines

-Available in Spanish, French, and German, these exciting magazines immerse students in their second language.
-Each title targets a specific proficiency level and helps teachers develop fluency and comprehension.
+Available in Spanish, French, and German, these exciting magazines immerse students in the language they’re learning as well as the cultures that speak it.
+Each title is meticulously designed for a specific proficiency level and helps teachers develop fluency and comprehension quickly and effectively.

 Video back to top ↑